Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-paste-text-from-the-clipboard.md

 ## Browser support for Clipboard API

-The support for the Clipboard API improved massively over the past couple of months, and all latest versions seem to support it fully.
+The support for the Clipboard API improved massively over the past couple of months, and all the latest versions seem to support it fully.

 <picture>
 <source type="image/webp" srcset="https://caniuse.bitsofco.de/static/v1/mdn-api__Clipboard-1642746361576.webp" />